szge/MindfulYT/README.md

 This repo is accepting PRs and feature requests.
 That being said, you are not allowed to redistribute it through any means.

 <a target="_blank" href="https://icons8.com/icon/80495/youtube">YouTube</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

+## Privacy Policy

+We handle absolutely no user data.